Deleting posts automatically in Mastodon after a certain time period

 Viewing the latest and most complete version of an account

-To check what the profile really looks like, log in to your account through the website, go to the profile, click on ︙ and then “Open original page”.
-This should open the profile in a new tab on its home server, which will show all the public posts the account has ever made.
+To check what a blank profile really looks like, go to the profile, click on ︙ and then “Open original page” or “Open in browser”.
+This should open the profile on its home server, which will show the most up to date version of the profile.

 Unfortunately, original pages on other servers are more difficult to interact with.
 By default your have to enter your username and password each time, though there are ways to make it much easier.